GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 ![Global Fields in the Schema Configuration](../../images/schema-config-global-fields.png)

+## Added support for the "Composable Directives" custom feature

+## Added support for the "Multi-Field Directives" custom feature

 ## The Settings page has been re-designed

 Due to the great number of modules in the plugin, the Settings page required several rows to display all tabs, which was not very polished.